resiprocate/resiprocate/README.txt

 - Ability for Server to accept both long term credentials
 - Check for unknown attributes
 - if server receives SendInd with no Data attribute (for UDP only), send empty UDP packet, TCP - do nothing
-- if server is forwarding data with a magic cookie, it must use a DataInd (UDP only)
 - if server receives non-encapsulated data on a connection (TCP/TLS) with no Active Destination Set then connection is closed
 - Shared Secret Re-Transmissions when receiving duplicate request, must return exact same response (need to store/cache in server)
+- Standardize on a logging interface
 - from chart above
  - Configuration Framework
  - Multi-threaded support